 Men and women who’ve been picking grapes since six in the morning, or working the press since six-thirty; people who get hurt, who sweat, who bleed, who don’t finish until late and need a beer at the end of the day; winemakers who started off as blues guitarists, and octogenarian Catalan farmers who hand-cut grapes faster than their grandchildren.

 Salt and Old Vines is the story of wine, a portrait of some of its people, and a biography of the place it comes from, inspired by his own experience in the Roussillon.

-Buy it at Mas Cristine, on Amazon or Google the publisher, Unbound.
+Buy it at Mas Cristine or via the links below.